Diggin’ on the Farm

 Indian Valley Organic Farm, Novato

-AIM educators teach students about pollinator species, how diversity contributes to a healthy agricultural landscape, and the various aspects of organic row-crop framing.
-Students will start with a trail walk into the farm followed by a tour of the farm, green house, and educational gardens.
+AIM educators teach about pollinator species, how diversity contributes to a healthy agricultural landscape, and the various aspects of organic row-crop framing.
+Start with a trail walk into the farm followed by a tour of the farm, green house, and educational gardens.

 Trips for 1st grade-up.